Seantrel Henderson: Recruiting

-After unofficial visits to Minnesota, Wisconsin, Michigan and Michigan State, he acknowledged that Michigan was his early favorite.
+After unofficial visits to Minnesota, Iowa, Wisconsin, Michigan and Michigan State, he acknowledged that Michigan was his early favorite.
 In the summer of 2009, Henderson took unofficial visits to Florida State, Florida, Ohio State, Tennessee, Southern California, and UCLA.
 At that point, Notre Dame, USC, Ohio State and Michigan were mentioned as leading contenders.
 Henderson's former Cretin-Derham Hall teammate Michael Floyd was playing for the Notre Dame Fighting Irish.

 Henderson scheduled his fifth and final official recruiting visit to the University of Miami for the 2010 Pro Bowl weekend in late January.
 He had already made official visits to USC, Ohio State, Notre Dame, and Florida.

 Henderson announced his college decision on Tom Lemming's television show on CBS College Sports on National Signing Day.
 He verbally committed to the Trojans, but did not sign his letter of intent until after USC went before the NCAA infractions committee on February 19 to respond to allegations relating to a scandal involving Heisman Trophy-winning tailback Reggie Bush.
 Henderson finally signed his letter of intent on March 22, 2010.
 When the NCAA rendered its decision banning USC from postseason play for two years and imposing severe scholarship reductions, Henderson asked to be released from his commitment to USC.
 Henderson was released from his commitment to USC on July 6, 2010.

 On July 9, 2010, Henderson announced his decision to attend the University of Miami, which had always been his "second choice", according to his father.